General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-The Tolman-Oppenheimer-Volkoff (TOV) spacetimes are the family of static spherically symmetric perfect fluid spacetimes.
-It is demonstrated in \cite{MCahill1971} that the self-similar subset of TOV spacetimes which solve the perfect fluid Einstein field equations with a barotropic equation of state form the unique family of static similarity spacetimes.
-In the context of equations (\ref{2.5})-(\ref{2.8}) these spacetimes are distinguished by having a Schwarzschild coordinate velocity that is identically zero. \begin{proposition} Perfect fluid similarity spacetimes are static if and only if $v \equiv 0$. \end{proposition} \begin{proof} Since it is known that the family of static perfect fluid similarity spacetimes are unique, it is sufficient to demonstrate that solutions with zero Schwarzschild coordinate velocity are static.
-In this light, substituting $v \equiv 0$ into equation (\ref{2.5}) implies $A \equiv A_0$ for some constant $A_0$.
-Furthermore, substituting $v \equiv 0$ into equation (\ref{2.7}) requires:
+The Tolman--Oppenheimer--Volkoff (TOV) spacetimes are the subfamily of spherically symmetric perfect fluid spacetimes that are static.
+It is demonstrated in \cite{CT1971} that the self-similar subset of TOV spacetimes which solve the Einstein--Euler equations with a barotropic equation of state form the unique family of static similarity spacetimes.
+In the context of equations (\ref{2.5})--(\ref{2.8}), these spacetimes are distinguished by having a Schwarzschild coordinate velocity that is identically zero. \begin{proposition} Similarity solutions of the Einstein--Euler equations are static if and only if the Schwarzschild coordinate velocity is identically zero. \end{proposition} \begin{proof} The proof is given in Appendix \ref{A.1}. \end{proof} The TOV spacetimes are a remarkably convenient and simple set of solutions to the Einstein--Euler equations because they can be placed in a coordinate system which is comoving, explicitly self-similar and in Schwarzschild form simultaneously. \begin{definition} A \emph{scale transformation} is a coordinate transformation of the form: